Lukas22041/LunaLib/README.md

 # LunaLib
-Repository for the LunaLib mod for Starsector
+Repository for the LunaLib mod for Starsector.
 LunaLib looks to extend or add some features to the base game, and provide some classes that serve to bring a bit of utility to the modder.

 While this is not intended to be a community-contributed lib, if you have something that you do want to contribute, please message me about it at @Lukas04#0856 on Discord.